blue-sky-r/yrno-tools/README.md

 BASH script to retrieve (by calling meteogram.sh) and display full-screen meteogram for configurable time.
 Firefox browser in kiosk-mode is used as svg+html full-screen viewer.
-To display the meteogram the firefox is bring up to the front while IPTV mpv player in full-screen mode is sent to back.
+To display the meteogram the firefox is brought up to the front while IPTV mpv player in full-screen mode is sent to back.
 The browser is forced to refresh the page to always display the updated meteogram.
 After configurable time the IPTV player is brought again to the front.
+Tje IPTV player in the background is not paused so audio is still available while meteogram is displayed.

     $ bin/display-meteogram.sh -h